rayzapata/project_classification_phishing/README.md

 ### VI.
 Project Reproduction
 ---

+To being reproducing the results in this project, you must first obtain the CSV file found on [Kaggle](https://www.kaggle.com/shashwatwork/phishing-dataset-for-machine-learning).
 The steps documented in the above process are key to project reproduction.
-Using the CSV from the Kaggle link in Section III, there is minimal preparation needed to recreate the above findings, using the rename dictionary within the notebook to follow the code contained therein.
+There is minimal preparation needed to recreate the above findings, using the wrangle function to drop columns and rename retained once you've obtained the data file.
 When using the above modules, ensure full reading of docstrings and comments to understand function purpose and scope.

 [[Return to Top]](#using-url-composition-to-predict-phishing-attempts)